-A novelist can be accused of many things but innocence hardly seems likely.
+A novelist can be accused of many things, but innocence hardly seems likely.

 It’s such a peculiar life, sitting at a desk typing stories into a keyboard and screen.
 Real life goes on around you, but while you’re in the story, that’s where your focus lies.

 You start feeling proprietary about places and events.
-Whenever someone mentions the Coronado Bridge, I stand taller and bore then with facts (“did you know it’s number three for suicides in the United States?”).
+Whenever someone mentions the Coronado Bridge, I stand taller and bore them with facts.

-I can tell you all about the Hotel del Coronado; point out fine restaurants in Coronado and discuss the challenges facing Navy SEALs in their domestic life.
-(Did you know they can’t carry cell phones on their mission?
-GPS will give them away.)
+I can tell you all about the Hotel del Coronado, point out fine restaurants in Coronado, and discuss the challenges Navy SEALs face in their domestic lives.

 Your friends and relatives may even ask from time to time how things are going.

-Who knows how many times I’d read it, taken it apart, thought through the events and talked about the story line?
+Who knows how many times I’d read it, taken it apart, thought through the events, and talked about the storyline?

 And then they all began to talk to me about it.

-I’m not really sure what I thought would happen.
 In my innocence, this extrovert hoped people would like the Navy SEAL story and gain insight into that difficult life.
 I expected some women would savor the scenes at the spa.

 The first time I overheard someone at church talking about “this Navy SEAL Josh and his girlfriend Amy,” my head whipped around.